 Guidelines for where, when and how integrative therapies can be used to improve the healing of infectious diseases as well as the efficacy of conventional therapies.

 This article describes a general approach to the use of integrative therapies for infectious diseases in dogs and cats.
 While it is beyond the scope of this piece to offer protocols for specific diseases, I will present general guidelines for where, when and how these therapies can be used to enhance the healing process, as well as improve the efficacy of conventional medical therapies.

-A review of the veterinary literature on infectious disease in dogs and cats shows an extensive amount of information on causes, prevention and treatment.
+A review of the veterinary literature on infectious diseases in dogs and cats shows an extensive amount of information on causes, prevention and treatment.
 Early in the last century, small animal veterinary medicine focused on prevention as well as the diagnosis of dogs with distemper, hepatitis and leptospirosis, and of cats for panleukopenia, infectious peritonitis and rhinotracheitis/calici.
-More modern diagnostics and research have unveiled more and more infectious agents linked with specifi c new and older diseases.
+More modern diagnostics and research have unveiled more and more infectious agents linked with specific new and older diseases.

-Modern veterinary literature classifies infectious disease of dogs and cats in a long list, such as seen below.
+Modern veterinary literature classifies infectious diseases of dogs and cats in a long list, such as seen below.

 That said, when this list of infectious diseases is reviewed in the veterinary literature for their causes, treatment and prevention, a common theme develops that is quite similar from one condition to another:

 - Treatment – supportive care for the target affected organ (antibiotics, fluid therapy) and symptom-oriented medication (anti-diarrhea, anti-tussive, etc).